-If a WSAC pool car is available for use, employees should promptly report all maintenance problems on the pool cars.
+A WSAC pool car is available for business related travel by any employee.
+Employees should promptly report all maintenance problems on the pool cars.
 Employees must report all accidents or damage to all WSAC cars.
 It is expected that employees will refuel the pool cars, according to procedure, and leave them in a clean condition when returning them.
 The employee incurring them will pay all parking or traffic violation fines.
+See also Travel section.